pantheon-systems/documentation/source/content/faq.md

 ### How does Pantheon work with DNS?

 Pantheon can handle any domain name you point at it, however DNS configuration is still your responsibility.
-For more information, see [Launch Essentials](/guides/launch/domains).
+For more information, refer to [Launch Essentials](/guides/launch/domains).

 ### What are the differences between the environments?